SciML/NBodySimulator.jl/docs/src/index.md

 ```
 The default boundary conditions are `InfiniteBox` without any limits, the default thermostat is `NullThermostat` (which does no thermostating), and the default Boltzmann constant `kb` equals its value in SI, i.e., 1.38e-23 J/K.
 ## Water Simulations
 In NBodySImulator the [SPC/Fw water model](http://www.sklogwiki.org/SklogWiki/index.php/SPC/Fw_model_of_water) is implemented.
-For using this model, one has to specify parameters of the Lennard-Jones potential between the oxygen atoms of water molecules, parameters of the electrostatic potential for the corresponding interactions between atoms of different molecules and parameters for harmonic potentials representing bonds between atoms and the valence angle made from bonds between hydrogen atoms and the oxygen atom.
+For using this model, one has to specify parameters of the Lennard-Jones potential between the oxygen atoms of water molecules, parameters of the electrostatic potential for the corresponding interactions between atoms of different molecules, and parameters for harmonic potentials representing bonds between atoms and the valence angle made from bonds between hydrogen atoms and the oxygen atom.
 ```julia
 bodies = generate_bodies_in_cell_nodes(N, mH2O, v, L)
 jl_parameters = LennardJonesParameters(ϵOO, σOO, R)